astromechza/binary-blog/resources/posts/20230706-binary-blog/content.md

 <meta x-title="A binary blog"/>

+**Edit 2023-09-23:** _The first version of this blog described using GCP as a global application load balancer.
+This ended up being too expensive for more liking and I went back to Cloudflare - and updated this post to describe that layout._

 I've been interested in learning Rust (the programming language) for some time.
 As someone that enjoys reasoning and building distributed systems and looking at formal verification, the memory model of Rust intrigues me!
 So since I was looking at self-hosting my blog, I thought it may be a great excuse to tie together several things into one project:

 1. Learn and use Rust for a relatively complex project